Patching: The Perennial Problem

 The Simplest Approach is Not So Simple

 Why not just patch everything or fix flaws in the code?
-Because it’s operationally challenging – and almost impossible
+Because it’s operationally challenging – and almost impossible.

 First, patching is an expensive and largely manual process.
 Second, applications may rely on specific versions of software that can’t be patched without interfering with the necessary functionality.
 Third, for some systems, no patches are available.
-This might be due to legacy codeoutsourced applications, version that is no longer being maintained by the vendor, or in situations where the original development team is no longer available – and left behind little or no documentation on the actual code structure.
+This might be due to legacy code, outsourced applications, a version that is no longer being maintained by the vendor, or in situations where the original development team is no longer available – and left behind little or no documentation on the actual code structure.
 Fourth, even when patches are available, the organization may have to wait for the vendor to implement the patch according to their own patch release schedule: this may mean a prolonged wait and an extended window of risk.
-Finally, maintenance windows are often unavailable for business critical applications making it all but impossible to apply vendor’s patch.
+Finally, maintenance windows are often unavailable for business critical applications making it all but impossible to apply a vendor’s patch.

 Even when a patch is installed, the work is not done.
 Regression tests need to be run to make sure nothing was broken during the patching process.
 This further lengthens the time from vulnerability discovery to mitigation.